rorosen/grow/examples/nix-rpi-sd-image/README.md

 [Determinate Nix Installer](https://determinate.systems/posts/determinate-nix-installer/).

-The configuration uses the `-aarch64` packages in order to enable cross-compiling from `x86_64`, which is way faster than emulating `aarch64-linux` for the Rust build.
+The configuration uses the `-aarch64` packages in order to enable cross-compiling from `x86_64`, which is faster than emulating `aarch64-linux` for the Rust build.
 However, the rest of the build is emulated so we can use the Nix binary cache.
 If you are on `x86_64` and want to emulate an `aarch64-linux` system, you need to enable [binfmt](https://en.wikipedia.org/wiki/Binfmt_misc) for that system.
-In NixOS this can be done via the `boot.binfmt.emulatedSystems` option.
+On NixOS this can be done via the `boot.binfmt.emulatedSystems` option.

 ```nix
 boot.binfmt.emulatedSystems = [ "aarch64-linux" ];